-Education students who wish to seek feedback from modules that are providing individualised feedback should complete and SUBMIT the relevant survey for Alternative Viewing of Assignments requesting Further Feedback available here.
+Education students who wish to seek feedback from modules that are providing individual feedback should complete and SUBMIT the relevant survey for Alternative Viewing of Assignments requesting Further Feedback available here.

-Requested feedback/script viewing will be available to students on the following date:
+Requested feedback/script viewing will be available to students on Wednesday 25 January 2023.

 Should you believe that your grade in a module is incorrect, you can have the grade rechecked.